 Lemon Dill Schmear

-- 3 tbsp fresh lemon juice, or more to taste
+- 3 tablespoons fresh lemon juice, or more to taste

-- 1 tbsp heavy whipping cream, or more for consistency
+- 1 tablespoon heavy whipping cream, or more for consistency

 - Salt and white pepper to taste (optional)